Geddings History, Family Crest & Coats of Arms

 - H. D. Geddings, who landed in America, in 1903

-- Clara Geddings, aged 35, who emigrated to the United States, in 1907
+- Clara Geddings, aged 35, who immigrated to the United States, in 1907

 - Dorothy Geddings, aged 3, who settled in America from London, England, in 1908

-- Edna Geddings, aged 2, who emigrated to the United States from London, England, in 1908
+- Edna Geddings, aged 2, who immigrated to the United States from London, England, in 1908

 - Irene Geddings, aged 1, who landed in America from London, England, in 1908